104: No Such Thing As A Herd Of Koalas

 And he said loads of people have seen this happening.
 Yeah.

 But actually, we think probably it never happened.
+Yeah.

-And then a few days later, sheep across the country started doing it as if there was some kind of secret sheep whispering kind of network that managed to spread.
+What they noticed was someone started reporting it in one bit of Australia and then a few days later, sheep across the country started doing it as if there was some kind of secret sheep whispering kind of network that managed to spread.

-But actually these people who have been talking about it are, you know, like you say, they're park rangers and they're, you know, people who kind of would know that kind of thing, aren't they?
+Actually, these people who have been talking about it are, you know, like you say, they're park rangers and they're, you know, people who kind of would know that kind of thing, aren't they?

 So it would be very, very good to know if